 - 1. Following the reporting referred to in Article 130, paragraph 2, second subparagraph, and Article 130(5), the MSSG shall consult the working party referred to in Article 121(1), point (c).
-Based on this consultation, the MSSG shall propose a Union list of critical medicinal products authorised to be placed on the market of a Member State pursuant to Article 5 of [revised Directive 2001/83/EC] and for which coordinated Union level action is necessary ("the Union list of critical medicinal products"). - 2.
-The MSSG may propose updates to the Union list of critical medicines to the Commission, where necessary. - 3.
-The Commission, taking into account the proposal of the MSSG, shall adopt and update the Union list of critical medicinal products by means of an implementing act and communicate the adoption of the list and any updates to the Agency and the MSSG.
-Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 173(2). - 4.
-Following the adoption of the Union list of critical medicinal products in accordance with paragraph 3, the Agency shall immediately publish this list and any updates to this list on its web-portal referred to in Article 104.
+Based on this consultation, the MSSG shall propose a Union list of critical medicinal products authorised to be placed on the market of a Member State pursuant to Article 5 of [revised Directive 2001/83/EC] and for which the coordinated Union level action foreseen in this chapter is necessary ("the Union list of critical medicinal products"). - 2.
+The MSSG shall may propose updates to the Union list of critical medicinales products to the Commission, where necessary, in particular taking into account the progress of vulnerability evaluation.